thelfer/mfem-mgis/docs/paper/joss/paper.md

 The `MFEM/MGIS` library is written in `C++17` language.

-As the application targets mechanical engineer, it provides a high level of abstraction, focused on the physical aspects of the simulation and hiding most numerical details by default.
+As the application targets mechanical engineers, it provides a high level of abstraction, focused on the physical aspects of the simulation and hiding most numerical details by default.

-The main class of `MFEM/MGIS` is called `NonLinearEvolutionProblem` and allows to describe the evolution of the materials of the physical system of interest over a single time step for a given phenomenon: currently `MFEM/MGIS` provides built-in support for mechanics, heat transfer and micromorphic damage are supported.
+The main class of `MFEM/MGIS` is called `NonLinearEvolutionProblem` and describes the evolution of the materials of the physical system of interest over a single time step for a given phenomenon: currently `MFEM/MGIS` provides built-in support for mechanics, heat transfer, and micromorphic damage are supported.

 A staggered approach for multiphysics simulations can be set up by using several instances of `NonLinearEvolutionProblem`.

-The API is declarative and mostly based on data structure similar to a `python` dictionary, limiting direct usage of `C++`.
-In particular, this data structure is used to instanciate post-processings and boundary conditions through abstract factories.
+The API is declarative and mostly based on data structures similar to a `python` dictionary, limiting direct usage of `C++`.
+In particular, this data structure is used to instantiate post-processings and boundary conditions through abstract factories.

 <!--